georgepaterson/browser-support/README.md

 9. If a non-JavaScript experience is unsupported this should be agreed to and documented before development begins. <a name="note-9" />
 10. If required, version to be agreed to and documented before development begins.
 If there is no Flash development as part of the project then Flash should be declared as unsupported. <a name="note-10" />
 11. If required, version to be agreed to and documented before development begins.
 If there is no Silverlight development as part of the project then Silverlight should be declared as unsupported. <a name="note-11" />
 12. A dedicated quality assurance team should be provided to review implementation.
 The visual design team responsible for the design should provide secondary testing. <a name="note-12" />
+12. It is expected that browsers such as Chrome and Firefox will use that latest version.
+However for a release cycle an identified browser version is required. <a name="note-13" />